Tag: Right to Land Water and Resources

 Solidarity with the Wet’suwet’en

-On February 6, 2020, just before 5:00am, Canada’s federal police force violently raided camps established by the Indigenous Wet’suwet’en in Northern British Columbia.
+By Julia Woods, Communications Specialist On February 6, 2020, just before 5:00am, Canada’s federal police force violently raided camps established by the Indigenous Wet’suwet’en in Northern British Columbia.
 Police smashed windows, dragged people out of vehicles, and attempted to prevent journalists from documenting the unfolding violence.
-Backed up with dog teams, assault rifles, and drones, officers threatened that anyone present […]
+Backed up with dog teams, assault rifles, and drones, […]

 Victory in the Mekong Delta: The Power of Perseverance

-One of the strengths of our grantmaking model is our ability to not only seed movements, but to continue to fuel them over time.
+By Alex Grossman One of the strengths of our grantmaking model is our ability to not only seed movements, but to continue to fuel them over time.
 Effective advocacy requires long term, sustained community organizing and leadership.
 And achieving crucial victories often requires prolonged investment and perseverance.
-In the case of the Mekong River, a river that flows […]
+In the case of the Mekong River, a […]

 Privacy notice: our site uses cookies for analytics, tracking, and site improvement purposes.
 By continuing to use our site, you agree to our use of cookies.
 For more information, see our privacy policy.